City Clerk FAQ

 The Council and Committee schedule is approved by Council once a year at its Organizational meeting in October.
 A ‘Special’ meeting is a new meeting that was not on the original schedule.
 Changes to the schedule can only be approved by Council or Committee.

-Committee meetings (Community Services, Executive and Transportation and Infrastructure Committees) typically take place in the River Valley Room on the main floor of City Hall.
+Committee meetings (Community Services, Executive and Transportation Committees) typically take place in the River Valley Room on the main floor of City Hall.
 Public Hearings and City Council meetings are normally held in Council Chamber on the second floor of City Hall.
 Agendas always indicate where the meeting will take place.

 City Council and Committee agendas are available at www.edmonton.ca/meetings on the Thursday before the meeting.
 Public Hearing agendas are typically posted 3 weeks before the meeting.